-Dr Shital Butani has more than 19 years of research and teaching experience.
-She has received a Major project entitled "Exploring non-equilibrium atmospheric plasma for effective sterilization including biological safety aspects" from the Board of Research in Nuclear Sciences (BRNS), Department of Atomic Energy, Government of India.", a minor project from Gujcost entitled "Development of self-emulsifying drug delivery system of the poorly water soluble antihypertensive drug", a travel grant from DST to attend the conference in Lisbon, Portugal.
-She is guiding four PhD students (including students having WOS A and CSIR fellowship).
-Dr Butani has received "Project Excellent" award during her tenure at Zydus Cadila Healthcare Ltd., Ahmedabad.
+Dr Shital Butani has more than 20 years of research and teaching experience.
+She has received a Major project entitled "Exploring non-equilibrium atmospheric plasma for effective sterilization including biological safety aspects" from the Board of Research in Nuclear Sciences (BRNS), Department of Atomic Energy, Government of India.", another project for the development of an oral formulation for a natural product as well as nasal and oral spray for an Indian Industry; a minor project from Gujcost entitled "Development of self-emulsifying drug delivery system of the poorly water soluble antihypertensive drug", a travel grant from DST to attend the conference in Lisbon, Portugal.
+She has guided five PhD students (including students having WOS A and CSIR fellowship).
+Dr Butani has received "Project

+Excellent" award during her tenure at Zydus Cadila Healthcare Ltd., Ahmedabad.
 She also received a best paper award from IDMA in January 2015 for one of her publications in the Pharmaceutics category.
 She was a volleyball player in the junior level team of Gujarat and played national competition at Tripura.
 She has published many papers in reputed national and international journals.
 She is a recognized PhD guide and a member in ISTE, APTI, IPGA etc bodies.